Hussain7252/Hinf_fuelinjection_control/README.md

-# H-Infinty Automotive Diesel Engine Fuel Injector Control
+# H-Infinity Automotive Diesel Engine Fuel Injector Control

 Designed a controller for a diesel fuel injection system that experiences large parameter changes because of fluctuations in fuel velocity due to temperature changes.